aquasecurity/trivy-operator/docs/index.md

 ## What's Next?

-- Learn how to install the Trivy-operator command [From the Binary Releases](./cli/installation/binary-releases.md) and follow the [Getting Started](./cli/getting-started.md) guide to generate your first vulnerability and configuration audit reports.
 - Install the Trivy-operator Operator with [kubectl](./operator/installation/kubectl.md) and follow the [Getting Started](./operator/getting-started.md) guide to see how vulnerability and configuration audit reports are generated automatically.